The Black Pharaohs Of Kush Who Founded Egypt’s 25th Dynasty

 The 25th Dynasty Black Pharaohs subsequently moved their Capital to Meroe which would also become a great City in its own right until it was invaded by the Axumites who dealt a major blow to the Kingdom of Kush circa 330 CE.

-Moroe was eventually abandoned Circa 330 CE marking the end of the reign of the Black Pharaohs of Egypt’s 25th Dynasty.
+Moroe was eventually abandoned Circa 330 CE marking the end of the reign of the 25th Egyptian Dynasty founded by Black Pharaohs from Nubian Kush that had begun in 747 BC.